valence-corp/sprite/docs/_tutorials/3_createDatabase.md

 filename: 3_createDatabase.md
 ---

+This tutorial will as an introduction to the `SpriteServer` module.
+It strives to implement all the functionality available in the [ArcadeDB Console](https://docs.arcadedb.com/#Console), but in a documented TypeScript interface.
+It is nearly feature complete, with settings being the only thing that is not currently ready to be deployed.

-This tutorial will demonstrate the basics of the `SpriteServer` module by using it to create a database.
+This tutorial will use `SpriteServer` to create a database.

 #### Overview